0xSpaceShard/nimbora-docs/docs/concepts/products/earn/pendle_lp_integration/04-lido.md

 **Pendle LP strategy, earn with wstETH**

-Liquid restaking on Ethereum repurposes staked ether to validate external systems like rollups or oracles, enhancing the ecosystem's security.
-Liquid Restaking Tokens (LRTs) act as a buffer against slashing events and offer higher yields than native staking.
-They simplify participation, manage risks, and conserve gas by batch-collecting rewards.
-This innovation democratizes staking, challenging established leaders, and offers growth potential, albeit with capped deposits in some systems.
+Lido's stETH is a token representing your share of staked ETH.
+When you hold stETH, you will earn daily staking rewards through a supply rebase.
+You will earn additional yields coming from wsteth yield trading fees and auto-compound from $PENDLE liqudity mining.

 ## Get Started[](https://docs.nimbora.io/docs/concepts/products/earn/pendle_lp_integration/wstETH#get-started)

 Visit Nimbora dApp via invite link and connect your Starknet wallet ([Braavos](https://braavos.app/) or [ArgentX](https://argent.xyz/)).

-Enter the amount of ETH you want to deposit, or click on the small buttons below the box (25%, 50%, 75%, 100%) to set a desired percentage of the balance you want to deposit.
+Enter the amount of wstETH you want to deposit, or click on the small buttons below the box (25%, 50%, 75%, 100%) to set a desired percentage of the balance you want to deposit.

 ![Untitled](../../../../../static/content/strategy_wstETH/main.png)